-The Company has developed contingency plans the purpose of which is to mitigate certain risks arising from Brexit and, in particular, the Company's anticipated loss of EU passporting rights.
-If the Company's contingency plan fails to address these risks, this could have a material adverse effect on the Company's business and continued development.
-Certain risks arising from Brexit cannot, however, be adequately addressed by contingency planning.
+The Company developed contingency plans the purpose of which was to mitigate certain risks arising from Brexit and, in particular, the Company's anticipated loss of EU passporting rights.
+This contingency plan was based on the Company creating a subsidiary company in France.
+The subsidiary company Aquis Exchange Europe SAS (AQEU) is authorised and regulated by the ACPR/AMF to operate an MTF in France.
+With effect from 4th January 2021 99% of trading in EU securities moved to AQEU which demonstrates the Company's contingency plan has been effective in the initial phase; however certain risks arising from Brexit cannot, be fully addressed by contingency planning.
 This includes risks relating to broader political considerations or arising from the persistent uncertainty as to the nature of the relationship between the UK and EU following Brexit.
 It therefore remains possible that changes to the legal, operational or macroeconomic environment that arise in connection with Brexit will have an adverse effect on the business or financial position of the Company.
-As a contingency the Company opened a subsidiary company authorised and regulated by the ACPR/AMF as from January 2019 to operate an MTF in France.